Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 ReLU(x) = max(0, x)

-The "two circles to an owl" summary: Howard's compressed version of deep learning is: (1) start with a parameterised family of functions (ReLU stacks); (2) define a loss; (3) compute gradients; (4) take a small step downhill; (5) repeat.
-That's it.
+Howard's compressed summary of deep learning: (1) parameterised family of functions (ReLU stacks); (2) define a loss; (3) compute gradients; (4) take a small step downhill; (5) repeat.
 Everything else — batch normalisation, residual connections, attention — is engineering that makes this core loop work better in practice.

 Step 7 — Matrix Multiplication as the Computational Substrate

-When your network has millions of ReLUs, computing predictions naively (one ReLU at a time) is prohibitively slow.
-Howard introduces the key linear-algebra insight: a layer of neurons computing w₁x₁ + w₂x₂ + ... + wₙxₙ + b for each of m neurons simultaneously is exactly a matrix multiplication.
+When your network has millions of ReLUs, computing predictions one at a time is prohibitively slow.
+Howard introduces the key insight: a layer of neurons computing w₁x₁ + w₂x₂ + ... + wₙxₙ + b for each of m neurons simultaneously is exactly a matrix multiplication.

-If X is the input matrix (batch × features) and W is the weight matrix (features × neurons), then:
+If X is the input matrix (batch × features) and W is the weight matrix (features × neurons):

 Z = X · W + b